lucasherediadv/psg/README.md

 psg [command] --help
 ```

-For more information about the use and further customization of the generated passphrases and passwords, check out the full documentation [here](https://github.com/lucasherediadv/psg/blob/main/doc/psg.md).
+For more information about the use and further customization of the generated passphrases and passwords, check out the full [documentation](https://github.com/lucasherediadv/psg/blob/main/doc/psg.md).